 Star House Pole: Early Images of the Haida Totem Pole in the Pitt Rivers Museum

-Canada.
-1882.
-[1998.473.1] This case display presents a selection of historic images – including photographs, drawings and published material – which relate to the Haida totem pole now in the Pitt Rivers Museum’s collections, plus several original documents concerning its acquisition and installation in the Museum in 1901.
+This case display presents a selection of historic images – including photographs, drawings and published material – which relate to the Haida totem pole now in the Pitt Rivers Museum’s collections, plus several original documents concerning its acquisition and installation in the Museum in 1901.
 The totem pole, or frontal post, itself comes from the Haida village of Masset, on Haida Gwaii (formerly Queen Charlotte Islands), in British Columbia, Canada.
 Early photographs of Masset show the pole situated in front of Chief Anetlas’ Star House, where it had been raised at a potlatch to celebrate the adoption of a daughter; the carved motifs, such as the striking raven’s head, denote ancestral beings and stories related to the chief’s lineage and, more especially, that of his wife, a member of the Haida’s Raven moiety.
-The totem pole [1901.39.1], which can today be seen in the Court of the Museum, was purchased for the University of Oxford by Edward Burnett Tylor, Keeper of the University Museum and the first Professor of Anthropology.
-Tylor, who hoped to acquire an example of this kind, drew on his extensive network of correspondents to secure his goal, which took several years to achieve.
-Letters from an employee of the Hudson’s Bay Company, R. H. Hall, attest to his negotiating a price of $36 for the cedar pole, which was taken down and shipped to England in two large sections.
+The totem pole, which can today be seen in the Court of the Museum, was purchased for the University of Oxford by Edward Burnett Tylor, Keeper of the University Museum and the first Professor of Anthropology.
+Tylor, who hoped to acquire an example of this kind for the institution, drew on his extensive network of correspondents to secure his goal, which took several years to achieve.
+Letters from an employee of the Hudson’s Bay Company, Robert Hanley Hall, attest to his achieving a price of $36 for the cedar pole, which was taken down and shipped to England on completion of the sale.